joswayski/joswayski-snhu-capstone.github.io/README.md

 ## Professional Self Assessment

 During my time at SNHU, I got to experience a wide variety of computer science topics ranging from building web apps, interacting with databases, the software development lifecycle using waterfall and agile methodologies, automation with CI/CD pipelines, client & server development, and the algorithms that power everything under the hood.
 As a software engineer, I was already very familiar with these topics from my day to day work.
 By doing the coursework as well as building this ePortfolio, I was able to strengthen my knowledge of these topics and put the lessons I learned to use in a real world scenario in one of my own projects.
-Some examples of the changes that will be shown in the portfolio include:
+Some examples of the changes that will be shown in this ePortfolio include:

 - Following industry standard best practices when working in a team such as requiring branch protection on the `main` branch and at least one approval from another team member before being able to merge new changes
 - Having separate environments and infrastructure to test those new changes in a `production-like` environment before they actually go live to the public